Neutraceuticals:

 - Brain Health: Boosts memory, slows Alzheimer’s.

-- Gut Health: Supports IBD.
+- Gut Health: Supports microbiome and inflammatory bowel diseases.

 - Heart Health: Lowers cholesterol/blood pressure.